cleo/ngx-json-schema-form/projects/jsf/README.md

 # JSON Schema Form

-This project is a [JSON Schema 7](http://json-schema.org) Form builder for Angular 8+.
+This project is a [JSON Schema 7](http://json-schema.org) form builder for Angular 8+.
 This project contains the front end code that consumes JSON Schema and generates a user friendly form that can be used in a web interface.

-This code needs to work in tandem with the back end JSON Schema Form Validation.
+This code needs to work in tandem with the back end [JSON Schema Form Validation](https://www.npmjs.com/package/@cleo/ngx-json-schema-form-validation) package.

 ### Getting Started
-1. Install the library in your project
+(1) Install the library in your project

 ```
 npm install @cleo/ngx-json-schema-form
 ```

-2. Import the JSFModule into your project.
+(2) Import the JSFModule into your project.
 ```
 @NgModule({
   declarations: [],